sebanc/brunch/install-with-windows.md

 ### Making the USB

-Since WSL2 does not have direct disk access, we make an img with WSL2 and then use another program such as [Rufus][rufus-link] or [Etcher][etcher-link] to write the disk to a USB.
+9. Since WSL2 does not have direct disk access, we make an img with WSL2 and then use another program such as [Rufus][rufus-link] or [Etcher][etcher-link] to write the disk to a USB.
 Open the program of your choice, select the chromeos.img in your Downloads folder and write it to your USB.

 ### Next Steps

 If you installed to a USB or a second internal disk, then you should be ready to boot into Brunch.
 If you've installed to a USB, keep it plugged in and reboot.
 It is normal for the first boot to take a very long time, please be patient.

 * The first boot is the best time to setup anything important such as [changing kernels][changing-kernels] or [framework options][framework-options] by selecting the "ChromeOS (Settings)" boot option.
+* If you have any issues, it is strongly advised to check out the [Brunch Configuration Menu][edit-brunch-config] for possible patches or solutions.
 * At this point, your device may incorrectly state that your installation is only 14 GB, regardless of it's actual size.
 This can be fixed by opening a developer shell on the startup screen with **Ctrl + Alt + F2**.
   * Log in as `root` there should be no password.
   * Enter `resize-data` then reboot the PC when it's finished.
 Your reported size should now be accurate.

 ## Secure Boot

-If secure boot is enabled, a blue screen saying `Verification failed: (15) Access Denied` may appear upon boot.
+10. If secure boot is enabled, a blue screen saying `Verification failed: (15) Access Denied` may appear upon boot.
   * To enroll the key directly from a USB, select OK -> Enroll key from disk -> EFI-SYSTEM -> brunch.der -> Continue and reboot.

   </details>